morganshaner/onedrive-fetch/README.md

 # @morganshaner/onedrive-fetch

-Fetches and returns children's json from a public OneDrive folder using the OneDrive API.
+Fetches and returns children's json data from a public OneDrive folder using the OneDrive API.

 ## Install